discretlib/doc/content/learn/datamodel/query.md

 ```

 # Sorting result
-When a query returns several tuples, the tuple order is not guaranted.
+When a query returns several tuples, the tuple order is not guaranteed.
 Sorting results can be done by using the **order_by** keyword.

 You can sort on multiple fields.
 Each field must have a sort order:
 - **asc** lower to greater (ascending)